ShaunCurtis/Blazr.Clean/Design.md

 Clean design is a modern software design architecture appropriate for Web based projects.
 In it's most basic implementation it's neither heavy duty or requires a training course to understand and implement.

-It's core principle is the **Dependancy Rule**.
+It's core principles are separation of code into logical domains and the **Dependancy Rule**.
 Clean design can be visualized as a set of concentric rings.
 Each ring can only depend on an inner layer.
 Specifically a domain can have no dependencies on a domain in an outer ring or a domain in the same ring.
 The diagram below shows the principle rings.

 ![Clean Design Domains](./clean-design-domains.png)

 In smaller projects the domain and application rings are often combined into a single core ring.

+### Dependency Injection and Abstraction

 The glue that makes Clean Design possible is abstraction and dependency injection.